Neurarian/matshell/README.md

 </div>

-Matshell is a GPU-accelerated Material Design inspired desktop shell built with [AGS/Astal](https://github.com/Aylur/astal) for [Hyprland](https://github.com/hyprwm/Hyprland).
+Matshell is a GPU-accelerated Material Design inspired desktop shell built with [AGS/Astal](https://github.com/Aylur/astal) for [Hyprland](https://github.com/hyprwm/Hyprland) and [River](https://codeberg.org/river/river).
 This project draws heavy inspiration from [fufexan's](https://github.com/fufexan/dotfiles) AGSv1 config, with design influences from [saimoomedits](https://github.com/saimoomedits/eww-widgets), tailored for both multi-monitor desktop setups and laptops.

 This setup tries to achieve sleek, "MacOS-esque" looks with a little bit of rice sprinkled on top.